 - Take a ride on the 36-mile long wine train

 - Relax in the Calistoga mud baths

 - Roast S’mores next to your own private firepit at the Cottages of Napa Valley

 Did you know most people who drive Route 66 today are foreign tourists?
 We’re happy to say we’ve ridden the entire Route 66 all the way from Chicago to Santa Monica.
 This popular route started back in 1926, peaked in the ’40s and early ’50s, and declined thereafter.
 Now in a bit of a revival period, it’s once again starting to gain popularity.

 Driving Route 66 is pure Americana—it’s both a symbol of comfort and hardship.
-Traveling this many times desolate road, makes you appreciate the fact that the “good times” may not last, and how it’s important to appreciate them while you can.
+Traveling this often times desolate road, makes you appreciate the fact that the “good times” may not last, and how it’s important to appreciate them while you can.